cashapp/burst/README.md

 ### Compatibility

-Since Kotlin compiler plugins are an unstable API, certain versions of Cite only work with certain versions of Kotlin.
+Since Kotlin compiler plugins are an unstable API, certain versions of Burst only work with certain versions of Kotlin.

 | Kotlin          | Burst         |